leon340/song-mood/README.md

 # Songtiment-Analysis
-Advanced sentiment analysis of music.
+Advanced sentiment analysis of music analyzing the sentiment of lyrics and acoustic features.

 # Lyrical Analysis